 - Everything else…

-Step 4 – Determine what is possible.
+Step 4 – Determine what is possible after receiving sudden wealth

-Before you buy that house or car and before you quit your job, you need to determine how far your sudden money will allow you to go.
+Before you buy that house or car and before you quit your job, you need to determine how far your windfall will allow you to go.
 Give your ranked wish list to your investment advisor to help you calculate what you’ll be able to do without getting into financial trouble down the road.

 This is one of the most important steps because you’ll know what you can do and what you can’t.
 You won’t wake up in a cold sweat wondering if you can afford the trip to Hawaii—you’ll know.
-If the people who received the sudden money I discussed earlier had taken the time to complete just this step, they wouldn’t be broke or in debt today.
+If the people who received the money suddenly I discussed earlier had taken the time to complete just this step, they wouldn’t be broke or in debt today.

 Once you know what you can afford, go the extra step and develop checks and balances.
 For example, make a commitment with your CPA or investment advisor that you will run all purchases by them if they exceed more than a set dollar amount.
 Or that you’ll give yourself a “cooling off” period—say 48 hours—before you make an impulse purchase over a certain dollar limit.
 You’re not asking permission—it’s your money.
 You are simply doing what you can to make sure you are making wise decisions with your money and not letting your emotions take control.

-Step 5 – Go back to school.
+Step 5 – Go back to school